GeminiDRSoftware/AstroFaker/doc/overview.rst

 ********

-DRAGONS (Data Reduction for Astronomy from Gemini Observatory North and South) comprises three separate packages:
+DRAGONS (Data Reduction for Astronomy from Gemini Observatory North and South) comprises four separate packages:

+* ``astrodata``, which defines a uniform access structure for astronomical data

-* ``astrodata``, which defines classes for instruments and provides a uniform interface to the data and metadata via descriptors
+* ``gemini_instruments``, which provides a high-level interface for access to metadata via methods known as *descriptors*

 * ``geminidr``, which defines primitives to manipulate the data and recipes that link together primitives to provide full reduction of raw data